gallettilance/gallettilance.github.io/final_project.md

 **Notes**
 - Data collection should be (mostly) finalized at this point.
-- Like the March check-in, I will ask you basic questions about why you chose the features you ultimately decided to use.
+- Like the October check-in, I will ask you basic questions about why you chose the features you ultimately decided to use.
 - You should be prepared to justify all your data decisions.

 ---